berissamuyizere/Miscellaneous/README.md

 # Miscellaneous

-I this repository , there is a list of safeguarding policies on campus(AkiraChix)
+In this repository , there is a list of safeguarding policies on campus(AkiraChix).